khanrc/tf.gans-comparison/README.md

 ### WGAN

-- Very theoretical paper, so the results are not impressive (the theory is very impressive!)
+- WGAN is very theoretical paper, so the results are not impressive (but the theory is very impressive!)
 - Also no specific network structure proposed, so DCGAN architecture was used for experiments

 |               30k                |               W distance               |